chaosharmonic/escape-rope/DESIGN.md

 - tracking interactions with a company over time, referrals, etc
   - automating basic recon on companies that I'm potentially interested in
-- cover letter generation
-- a frontend loosely resembling Tinder for "swiping" through results (partially implemented; repo link in README)
+- a frontend loosely resembling Tinder for "swiping" through results (repo link in README)
-- interview tracking
 - tracking for multiple job searches
 - a plugin system for new data sources